CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis: Introduction

-To overcome these limitations, recent research has shifted toward leveraging user-generated content on social media platforms\footnote{\url{https://github.com/bucuram/depression-datasets-nlp}} \cite{harrigian-etal-2021-state}, which provides rich linguistic signals and greater availability.
-Such data are also more easily anonymized, alleviating some privacy concerns.
-Beyond these methodological advantages, social media itself has become an emotional outlet for many individuals, especially in East Asian contexts \cite{yang2009intergenerational, zhou2023feeling}, where personal emotions are more freely expressed online rather than in face to face settings.
-Social media serves as a critical outlet for emotional expression, potentially offering richer and more authentic linguistic data for depression analysis.
+To overcome these limitations, recent research has shifted toward leveraging user-generated content on social media platforms \cite{bucur2025datasets,harrigian-etal-2021-state,li2025human,jiang2024back,cai2025bayesian}, which provides rich linguistic signals and is more readily available.
+Such data are also more easily anonymized, thereby alleviating some privacy concerns.
+Beyond these methodological advantages, social media has become an important channel for emotional expression, especially in East Asian contexts \cite{zhou2023feeling,yang2009intergenerational,zhou2024infant,yang2025you}, where personal emotions may be expressed more freely online than in face-to-face settings.
+As a result, social media can provide richer and more authentic linguistic signals for depression analysis.

-However, most existing datasets are in English and focus solely on classification with binary or multi-class labels, lacking structured psychological insight or professional validation. \cite{cai2023depression, wang-wu3d, li2020automatic}.
-Moreover, with the emergence of generative models applied to mental health \cite{hu2024psycollmenhancingllmpsychological, xu2024mental, lai2023psy, yang2024mentallama}, many scholars in psychology and computational linguistics now emphasize the need for datasets combining risk labels with structured analyses, such as user profiles or survey-based explanations.
-Such datasets align more closely with real-world settings, where multi-faceted insights are helpful for clinical intervention.
+However, most existing datasets focus solely on classification with binary or multi-class labels and lack structured psychological insights or professional validation.
+Moreover, generative models are increasingly used in mental health applications~\cite{hu2024psycollmenhancingllmpsychological,xu2024mental,yang2024mentallama,lai2023psy,He2025Modular,gu2025mocount,cai2025role, xu-etal-2025-tinymentalllms}.
+Researchers in psychology and computational linguistics emphasize the need for datasets that combine risk labels with structured analyses, such as user profiles or survey-based explanations.
+Such datasets better match real-world settings.
+Multifaceted insights can support clinical decision-making and downstream intervention.